killshot13/express-smtp-mailer/CONTRIBUTING.md

 > If you find yourself wishing for a feature that doesn't exist in `express-smtp-mailer`, you are probably not alone.
 > Use the [Feature Request Template](https://github.com/killshot13/express-smtp-mailer/issues/new?assignees=&labels=&template=feature_request.md&title=) on GitHub which describes the feature you would like to see, why you need it, and how it should work.

+## Code review process

+>I(we) look at Pull Requests on a regular basis in a weekly triage process that I(we) use to track order of importance.
+>After feedback has been given I(we) expect responses within two weeks.
+After two weeks I(we) may close the pull request if it isn't showing any activity.

 ## Security Policy

 🔐🔐🔐